praatibhsurana/praatibhsurana/README.md

 ## Hey there!
 I'm Praatibh 👋

-- 🔭 I’m currently working on projects in Natural Language Processing and Medical Image Processing
+- 🔭 I’m currently working on projects in Natural Language Processing
 - 🌱 I’m currently learning Multilabel Image Classification
 - 🤔 I’m looking for help with Reinforcement Learning and Explainable AI
 - 📫 How to reach me : Mail me at praatibhsurana@gmail.com or tweet me @pratIsACat